rickyree/personal-projects/README.md

 STAT_ICA1_21.rdata : database containing viral load of different types of viruses according to VK001 treatment.
 My job is to figure out for which virus VK001 is effective against.

-hl2320_STAT.Rmd and hl2320_STAT.html : Contains the data analysis process in a markdown file in Rmd and html format.
+hl2320_STAT.Rmd : Contains the data analysis process in a markdown file in Rmd and html format.
 Analyses STAT_ICA1_21.rdata.

 ### - Coronavirus Data Analyzer -